-About us: Dogs Trust is the UK’s leading dog welfare and rehoming charity.
-For over 50 years, we’ve promised to never put down a healthy dog.
-We keep our promises, and that includes treating your personal details with care.
+Dogs Trust is the UK’s leading dog welfare and rehoming charity.
+For over 50 years, we’ve promised never to put down a healthy dog.
+We keep our promises, and that includes treating your personal details with care and respecting your privacy.

 Who we are

 This policy covers all personal information collected by Dogs Trust.

 Web and cookies

 Cookies help us to assess and improve our website and can provide useful information.
 Find out how we keep your online data safe

 We may collect personal information about you.
 We only collect sensitive information about you when there is a specific reason to do so, and with your consent, or where we have identified an alternative valid legal basis.

 We want you to feel confident about your information and how we use it when you support our work and dogs in our care

 We do not rent, swap or sell your personal information to other organisations for them to use in their own marketing activities.